joseph-ganderson/joseph-ganderson.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at the Department of Social and Political Sciences, University of Milan.
+Welcome to my site.
+I am a postdoctoral researcher at the Department of Social and Political Sciences, University of Milan, and Associate Lecturer in European Politics in the Department of Political Science at UCL.

 I work in the fields of comparative and international political economy, mostly covering British and European Union politics.
 My subject expertise lies in financial regulation/innovation, macroeconomic governance, European integration and the impact of Brexit on the EU.

-I enjoy working with both qualitative and quantitative data and methods.
-I have training and [publishing](https://www.joeganderson.net/publications/) experience in elite interviewing, historical comparative case studies (process tracing), public opinion surveys and quantitative text analysis.
-My work has featured in the journals _West European Politics_, _Comparative European Politics_, _Review of International Organizations_, _Business & Politics_, _Political Quarterly_, _Government & Opposition_ and _Political Studies Review_.
+My work features both qualitative and quantitative data and methods.
+I have training and [publishing](https://www.joeganderson.net/publications/) experience in elite interviewing, historical comparative case studies (process tracing), public opinion surveys design/analysis, and quantitative text analysis.
+My academic research has featured in the journals _West European Politics_, _Comparative European Politics_, _Review of International Organizations_, _Business & Politics_, _Political Quarterly_, _Government & Opposition_ and _Political Studies Review_.

 I also have undergraduate and graduate teaching, supervision and module convening experience in British politics, EU politics and political economy.
 My teaching was awarded 'Highly Commended' status at the LSE, and I was nominated by students for 'Exceptional Teaching in an Unprecedented Year' for my approach to teaching through Covid-19.